 In level 1, people are roasted in flames.
 At level 2, people freeze solidly every night, thaw out every morning, and then freeze again at night.
 Level 3 is a place of blinding, searing light.
 In contrast, level 4 consists of pitch darkness.
 Level 5 is a place of freezing, icy winds that cut like a knife.
 In level 6, people are pierced over and over by flaming arrows.
 In level 7, people are eternally stung by armies of stinging ants.
 People are crucified in level 8.
 Finally, in level 9, wild beasts gorge themselves on human hearts they rip out of people over and over and over, while they are still “alive.”
 Except for level one, does that sound like any hell you’ve ever heard about?

-For that matter, most evangelical believers in Jesus who believe in hell—or the average pre-Jesus believer who might believe in hell—have many differing personal views about hell.
+For that matter, most evangelical followers of Jesus who believe in hell—or the average pre-follower of Jesus who might believe in hell—have many differing personal views about hell.
 For example, they feel that maybe some people who have never heard about Jesus in this life, don’t suffer in fire that’s quite as hot as the fires are for those who heard about Jesus, but rejected Him.
 Some others glibly state, “Well, if I go to hell at least my drinking buddies will be there with me.”
 Some “soften” their concept of hell by stating, “Hell is really just eternal separation from God, not really fires that burn forever.”

 Many who’ve lived since World War II say, “Hitler (and for that matter, their ex-spouse) have special places in hell reserved just for them.”
 Years ago, one Bible scholar even taught that our sun was hell and people are already burning forever in the center of the sun.
 Some feel that Satan is in hell gleefully poking people with his pitchfork to ensure they suffer even more.
 Or, that Satan’s demons dance around the people in hell constantly tormenting them and poking at them while they’re roasting in the flames.
 And so it goes: many widely differing views.
 Examine yourself: what do you really, truly, honestly believe about hell?